Get rid of your nasty, old to-do list and trade it in for a bright, shinty TA-DA List !!!

 While “reframing” and “positive thinking” are a standard tools in REBT-CBT, please make that rational, sensible, realistic re-framing, positive thinking and affirmations!

-For now, let me just say that I am seriously “allergic” to teaching REBT concepts that in any supports naiveté, fantasy superstition, or anything that smacks of “woo” or that over-sells or over-promises the possibilities and benefits of REBT-CBT.
-Also, I am apprehensive about teaching “affirmations” (REBT calls them “Rational Coping Statements) as these can definitely stray into “woo” territory if we are not careful.
+For now, let me just say that I am seriously “allergic” to teaching REBT concepts that in any supports naiveté, fantasy superstition, or anything that smacks of “woo-woo“ or that over-sells or over-promises the possibilities and benefits of REBT-CBT.
+Also, I am apprehensive about teaching “affirmations” (REBT calls them “Rational Coping Statements) as these can definitely stray into “woo-woo“ territory if we are not careful.
 While Dr. Ellis and others definitely include them in the REBT tool box, I am concerned that clients and students may be attracted to these techniques as an “easier, softer way” compared to the more difficult work of observing, identifying, uprooting, disputing and replacing IBs (Irrational Beliefs).
-They may also be misused as well as being distracted from the important and necessary follow-up behavioral experiments.
+They may also be misused as well as distractions from the important and necessary follow-up behavioral experiments.
 Nonetheless, some approaches to positive thinking, re-framing and affirmations can be useful if kept as an adjunct to–definitely not a substitute for–the more rigorous disputing and behavioral homework activities central to REBT-CBT.

 With that long-winded disclaimer in mind, I just came upon a lovely re-frame from Joeel & Natalie Rivera (Thanks, guys!) who have just published the excellent CBT Cognitive Behavioral Life Coach course on Udemy which is well worth a looksee.